BinaRam/governance/BCBasedGovernance.md

 Roadmap to Blockchain-based Governance

-This document discusses the steps in developing a blockchain-based governance.
+This document discusses the steps in developing a blockchain-based governance framework for software-driven manfacturing domain.

 ## GP1: The Organization -- Project Diamond
 Define vision, structure, the team members, roles, responsibilities, operational details as per iCube.
 Facilitate the formation of a corsortium of manufacturers.
-The number of members of the consoritum is based on the **10-300-3000 model**.
+The number of members of the consoritum is based on the **10-300-3000 model**, The oragnization will constitute executives, adminstrators, and support staff knowledgeable about the goals, vision and mission of the organization.

 ## GP2: The Consortium  -- Name?
 Define a consortium of participants.
+The organization(In this case PD) will facilitate the formation of a consortium of manufacturers.
+The memebers of the consortium will engage, interact, exchange, and share their wisdom and experience to support collective decision making on proposals and ideas to promote.

 ### 1. Consoritum Memership
 The consortium will be a (*closed*) membership consortium.
 The eligible members are manufacturers with specific credentials.
 The consortium activities are relevant and will benefit them directly.
 Thus it is reasonable to assume that only manufacturers (and no non-manufacturers) will join the consortium.